top of page

 “I heard it’s pouring rain in Edmonton.”
 Dobs deadpans, winking at me.

-As expected, Martell deflates, shoulders slacking to the point where Dobs and I struggle to hold in our laughter.
+As expected, Tobias deflates, shoulders slacking to the point where Dobs and I struggle to hold in our laughter.

 “You two are fucking with me, aren’t you?”
-Martell gives us both a shove.
+Tobias gives us both a shove.
 “Dicks.
 You know,” He whirls on me, leading us onto the platform for the press panel.
-“I expect that shit from Leith, but not you Perry.
+“I expect that shit from Leith, but not you, Perry.
 I’m disappointed you’d stoop so low.”

 Instantly the reporters launch into a frenzy asking why our team captain is disappointed in a team as dedicated as ours.
 It’s almost comical.
 Almost.
-Until the interviewers start homing in on my entire second line being the possible disappointment.
-It’s what spurs our usually tight-lipped team Sergeant, Dobs, into answers the most questions for the first time in his life.
+Until the interviewers start homing in on all the second liners being possible disappointments.
+It’s what spurs our usually tight-lipped team Sergeant, Dobs, into answering the most questions in his life.

-“As I was saying about the Enforcers; our efforts are continually poured into our focus and dedication for the cup.
+“As I was saying about the Enforcers; our efforts are continually poured into our focus and dedication for the Cup.
 For the team.
 For the win.
-Becoming the best team in the league and maintaining that spot for the future season is our goal.”
+Becoming the best team in the league and maintaining that spot for the future season is our goal.
+We’re after a legacy here.
+This win is only going to make us hungrier.”

 Off season or not.

 His dedication is admirable, but not how I want to spend the rest of my life.
-We all belong to the team.
-Though, I can’t help but dream about the day where I belong to someone off the ice too.
+We all belong to the team, but I can’t help dreaming about the day when I belong to someone off the ice too.

 The day where I’m someone’s first choice.